tranthuyquynh122-cyber/Customer-Segmentation-with-RFM/README.md

 👉 Based on the insights above, we recommend the following:

 ### 1. Loyal & High Value Group (38.3%)

-- 38.3% of customers, **highest revenue contribution**.
+1. Loyal & High Value Group (38.3%)

+- Represent **38.3% of customers but contribute the majority of total revenue**, indicating a strong concentration of value among loyal and high-frequency buyers.
-- Strong purchasing frequency and stable engagement.
+- Stable purchasing behavior and high engagement.
-- High willingness to spend and respond to premium offerings.
+- High willingness to pay for premium products.

 🔹 **Recommendation:**